Cystic fibrosis: how could gene and cell therapy help?

 Introduction to Cystic Fibrosis

 The lining of the airways in the lungs is made up of different types of epithelial cells.
 Many of these cells contribute to maintaining the composition of the thin layer of sticky fluid (mucus) that covers the airways.
-This mucus helps protect the lung from potentially infectious micro-organisms in the inhaled air, such as bacteria and viruses.
+In normal functioning lungs, this mucus helps protect the lung from potentially infectious micro-organisms in the inhaled air, such as bacteria and viruses.
 It also lubricates the lungs, protecting the tissue from damage.

 Cystic fibrosis (CF) is characterised by abnormal functioning of these epithelial secretory cells.
 At a cellular level, the mechanism for transporting water and salts into and out of the cells does not work.
 This affects the thickness of the mucus produced by the pulmonary (lung) epithelium.
 This abnormal mucus cannot adequately keep bacteria under control, leading to persistent infection.
-The most serious symptom, that has the biggest impact on quality of life, is the thick mucus secretions that build up in the lungs leading to infections and lung damage and result in a progressive decrease in lung function leading to breathing difficulties and periods of acute lung infection that often require hospitalisation.
+The most serious symptom, that has the biggest impact on quality of life, is the thick mucus secretions that build up in the lungs leading to repetitive infections and lung damage.
+The result is a progressive decrease in lung function leading to breathing difficulties and periods of acute lung infection.
+These infections often require intensive use of antibiotics and hospitalisation.
+Respiratory failure remains the most destabilising and life-threatening aspect of CF.

 The lungs are not the only organ system affected by CF. At a cellular level, CF is characterised by abnormal transport of ions such as salts in the epithelial secretory cells of many organs.
 This means that the cells cannot move water in and out the way healthy cells do.
 One consequence of this is that people with CF have unusually high amounts of salt within their sweat; this has been used as a diagnostic tool for many years.
 Additionally, the thickness of the mucus secretions in the gastrointestinal tract, reproductive tract, liver, and pancreas are all affected.

 - Mutations in CFTR affect the production and availability of digestive enzymes.
 The thick mucus in the digestive tract may prevent digestive enzymes (produced in the pancreas) from reaching the gut.
-The build-up of these enzymes in the pancreas can cause inflammation, which damages the pancreas.
-People with CF may have to take supplements at mealtimes to replace these enzymes and aid digestion.
-The damage to the pancreas may also cause CF-related diabetes (CFRD), seen in approximately one-third of people with CF.
+This results in malabsorption and malnutrition.
+Most people with CF have to take enzyme replacement supplements with all food to aid digestion and nutritional absorption.
+In addition, the build-up of enzymes in the pancreas can cause inflammation, which damages the pancreas.
+The damage to the pancreas is known to cause CF-related diabetes (CFRD), seen in approximately one-third of people with CF.

 The Cystic Fibrosis Trust provides more detail about the effects of CF on the body at the link below.
 (This information is available in English only.)